EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.md

 ### Migrate from traditional EC library

 There is one thing to notice here, `evaluate` is a stateful function, meaning it should accept a state and return a new state.
-So, if you are working with numerical benchmark functions, which don't need to statefule, you can simply ignore the state, but remember that you still have to use this stateful interface.
+So, if you are working with numerical benchmark functions, which don't need to stateful, you can simply ignore the state, but remember that you still have to use this stateful interface.

 ```{eval-rst}